gebbber/useTranslate/README.md

 Messages.Hello = {enUS: 'Hello there.'};
 ```

-The translator function will look for `ENUS`, not `enUS`.
-Dashes are removed, but case must match between the languages specified as object properties, and the tags listed in '`avail`'.
+The translator function will look for `ENUS`, not `enUS`, because all-caps was used in the `avail` list of languages.
+Hyphens are removed, but case must match between the languages specified as object properties, and the tags listed in '`avail`'.

+## Questions and Comments

+Please feel free to contact me with questions, comments, bug reports, feature requests...

+## Things To Do

+* Convert all language tags and object properties to lower-case to avoid the case-sensitive problem
+* Use accept-language package to pick language for each message separately?
+Mixed translations could be a weird user experience